 Istomin’s recording legacy

-When David Oppenheim left Columbia in 1959, he unintentionally dealt a severe blow to his friend Eugene Istomin!
+When David Oppenheim left Columbia in 1959, he unintentionally dealt his friend Eugene Istomin a severe blow!
 The inconsistency of his successors at the head of the Artists and Repertoire Department discouraged Istomin from recording any more.
-This resulted not only in long-term damage to his career, but also in the short and mid-term one, even more regrettably, to his repertoire.
+This resulted not only in long-term damage to his career, but also in the short and mid-term one, and even more regrettably to his repertoire.
 Between 1955 and 1959, Istomin broadened it considerably, tackling many new works which Columbia wanted him to record: the complete Chopin Nocturnes, Brahms’ Intermezzi Op.
 117, the Rachmaninoff Second Concerto and the Tchaikovsky Concerto No. 1.
 New plans were already scheduled for the complete Chopin Scherzos and Ballads, a Beethoven program, and some more Russian music.
 Others would follow, which would have naturally broadened his repertoire.
-However, as his concert schedule was so busy with the concerts of the Trio in addition to his own concerts, he could not devote enough time for learning new works, especially for recitals.
+However, as his concert schedule was so busy with the Trio’s engagements in addition to his own concerts, he could not devote enough time to learning new works, especially for recitals.
 This ended up by damaging his playing.
 He missed the challenges Oppenheim presented, which had previously been a fantastic source of motivation.